LCR-ADS-Lab/ASC-Treebank/docs/source/ASC guideline.rst

 ASC guideline
 =====

-In this section, we will provide more detailed descriptions and examples of the ASC types that we included for the current study.
+In this section, we will provide more detailed descriptions and examples of the ASC types that we included in the current study.
 Note that all examples in the following subsections come from the training section of the treebank.

 .. _ATTR:

 ******
 ATTR
 ******
-* The **attributive** (ATTR) ASC includes two arguments, namely a *theme* and an *attriubute*.
-The *attriubute* is prototypically represented by a noun phrase, an adjective phrase, or a prepositional phrase.
+* The **attributive** (ATTR) ASC includes two arguments, namely a *theme* and an *attribute*.
+The *attribute* is prototypically represented by a noun phrase, an adjective phrase, or a prepositional phrase.
 Most commonly, the copular verb *be* is used.
-The verbs *seem* and *look* also appeared frequently in the training set.
+The verbs *seem* and *look* alsoappear frequently with this construction in the EWT/ASCT.

   * **Syntactic frame (example)**: Subj-V\ :sub:`copular`-NP/AdjP/PP